 AFC Asia Frontier Fund Investment Strategy

-The AFC Asia Frontier Fund is designed to offer investors high returns which have a lower correlation with global and emerging markets and provide a significant diversification opportunity.
+The AFC Asia Frontier Fund is designed to offer investors high returns which have a lower correlation with global and emerging markets and provide a significant diversification opportunity for investor portfolios.
 The fund universe consists of Asia frontier countries which exhibit favourable demographics combined with rising incomes and high GDP growth rates.
 Due to the structural changes taking place in these economies, the fund invests in listed equities of companies that have their principal business activities in these high growth Asian frontier countries.
-The current fund universe consists of Bangladesh, Bhutan, Cambodia, Iraq, Laos, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Papua New Guinea, Sri Lanka and Vietnam.
+The current fund universe consists of Bangladesh, Bhutan, Cambodia, Iraq, Kazakhstan, Kyrgyzstan, Laos, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Papua New Guinea, Sri Lanka, Uzbekistan, and Vietnam.

 The fund's investment strategy is a combination of a top-down and bottom-up approach which allows the fund to take advantage of growth and value opportunities.
 Top down analysis identifies macro trends which could impact industries or companies positively or negatively while bottom up analysis allows the fund to look for companies or industries which are valued attractively relative to their earnings growth, free cash flow and dividend yield.